5 Times Square: Early plans

 The Empire State Development Corporation (ESDC), an agency of the New York state government, had proposed redeveloping the area around a portion of West 42nd Street in 1981.
 Four towers designed by Philip Johnson and John Burgee were to be built around 42nd Street's intersections with Broadway and Seventh Avenue.
 These towers would have been redeveloped by George Klein of Park Tower Realty, though the Prudential Insurance Company of America joined the project in 1986.
 Furthermore, as part of the West Midtown special zoning district created in 1982, the New York City government had allowed new buildings in Times Square to be developed with an increased floor area ratio.
 To ensure the area would not be darkened at nightfall, the city passed zoning regulations that encouraged developers to add large, bright signs on their buildings.

 Opposition from the Durst Organization, along with Prudential and Park Tower's inability to secure tenants for the proposed buildings, led government officials to allow Prudential and Park Tower to postpone the project in 1992.
 By then, Prudential had spent $300 million on condemning the sites through eminent domain.
 The partners retained the right to develop the sites in the future, and the ESDC's zoning guidelines remained in effect.
 In exchange for being permitted to delay construction of the sites until 2002, Prudential and Park Tower were compelled to add stores and install large signage on the existing buildings.
-The southwest corner of 42nd Street and Seventh Avenue was leased in July 1995 by The Walt Disney Company, which opened its Disney Store there in late 1996.
+The southwest corner of 42nd Street and Seventh Avenue was leased in July 1995 by The Walt Disney Company; the site was occupied by a 18000 ft2 Disney Store, which opened in late 1996.

 Klein ceded decision-making power for the sites to Prudential, which decided to exit the real-estate market altogether, selling off all four sites.
 Prudential and Klein dissolved their partnership in 1996.
 The same year, Douglas Durst acquired the site at the northeast corner of Broadway and 42nd Street, and he developed 4 Times Square there.
 Prudential and Park Tower decided to market the three other sites after the successful development of 4 Times Square.
 In March 1997, Prudential indicated its intent to sell the sites' development rights or lease the sites to developers.
 The northwest corner of Seventh Avenue and 42nd Street was taken by Reuters, which enlisted Rudin Management as its development partner and built 3 Times Square on that corner.